robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ### Network layer construction

-We generated proximity-based social networks using the R package `spatsoc` (Robitaille, Webber and Vander Wal 2019) in R version 4.0.1 (2020-06-06) (R Core Team 2019).
+We generated proximity-based social networks using the R package `spatsoc` (Robitaille, Webber and Vander Wal 2019) in R version 4.0.1 (R Core Team 2020).
 We assumed individuals were associating if simultaneous GPS fixes were within the spatial distance threshold of one another.
 Typically for ungulates and other gregarious mammals, the ‘chain rule’ is used for group assignment (Croft, James and Krause 2008).
 For GPS data, the chain rule is applied by assigning a group identifier to the union of buffered GPS fixes at each time step.
-As such, individuals in a group are within the social distance threshold of at least one other though not necessarily all other individuals (Robitaille, Webber and Vander Wal 2019).
-Group assignment based on the chain rule has previously been applied to caribou using a temporal threshold of 5 minutes and a social distance threshold of 50 m (Lesmerises, Johnson and St-Laurent 2018; Peignier et al. 2019).
+As such, individuals in a group are within the social distance threshold of at least one other though not necessarily all other individuals (Robitaille, Webber and Vander Wal 2019). <!-- TODO: check jwt comment--> Group assignment based on the chain rule has previously been applied to caribou using a temporal threshold of 5 minutes and a social distance threshold of 50 m (Lesmerises, Johnson and St-Laurent 2018; Peignier et al. 2019).
 In all networks, individual caribou were represented as nodes and associations between individuals in a given network layer were represented as